oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/3-visual_builder/visual_builder.md

     1. Go the Cloud console 3-bar/hamburger menu and select the following
         1. Developer Services
-        1. Application Integration
+        1. Integration

-    1. Check that you are in the intended compartment (*oci-starter* in this case)
+    1. Check that you are in the intended compartment. (*oci-starter* was the recommended compartment name.)

+    1. Click **oic** in the Integration instances list

     1. Click the **Service Console** button.
 It will open the OCI service console in a new tab.

-1. In the OIC service console menu, choose Visual Builder.
+1. In the OIC service console menu, choose **Visual Builder**.
 ![Visual Builder link](images/opensearch-vb-link-oic.png)

 1. Import the project file that you obtained in **Task 1**.